Levi Watkins: Death and legacy

 Watkins died in Baltimore on April 11, 2015, at the age of 70, due to a heart attack and subsequent stroke.
 Vanderbilt University established the Levi Watkins Jr., M.D.
 Chair in his honor on April 30.
 A lecture series called the Levi Watkins Jr., M.D.
 Lecture on Diversity in Medical Education was named after him in 2002, and is held each year at Vanderbilt University.
 Students and faculty receive rewards based on their efforts in creating communities for minorities at the university.
 A plaque with his picture and description of his life is installed at The Marble Fountain in Patterson Park, in Baltimore.
+The Johns Hopkins Hospital renamed the Outpatient Center on the East Baltimore campus to the Levi Watkins, Jr. Outpatient Center in June, 2023.

 Today, much of his work is still represented in the field of medicine.
 Watkins contributed to the advancement of surgical techniques and to the defibrillator, which are all still used today.
 In addition, his work on angiotensin blockers has helped many patients in need of treatment for congestive heart failure, even those who are unable to tolerate other drugs.